top of page

 Maintain Cleanliness

-Gentle saltwater rinses from day 2 onward help prevent debris accumulation.
+Gentle saltwater rinses after every meal and before bed from day 2 onward help prevent debris accumulation.
+Do not rinse at all on day 1.

 Are Dry Sockets Dangerous?